ElanaPearl/dictionary_learning/README.md

 ae = trainSAE(
     data=buffer,  # you could also use another (i.e. pytorch dataloader) here instead of buffer trainer_configs=[trainer_cfg],
-    steps=25,  # you'll want to increase this number in practi )
+    steps=25,  # you'll want to increase this number in practice )
 ```
 Some technical notes our training infrastructure and supported features: